 Types Of Recumbent Exercise Bikes

-While recumbent road bikes vary greatly in construction, recumbent exercise bikes have slight variations in design features.
-These differences include digital versus manual consoles, the various seat adjustment, and drive mechanisms, and sizes.
-I have described these features in detail below.
+Although recumbent road bikes can be quite diverse in construction, recumbent exercise bikes show only slight variations in design features.
+This includes digital compared to manual consoles, various seat adjustments, drive mechanisms, and sizes.
+We have detailed these features below.

 Drive mechanism